dhoard/property-replacer/README.md

+# Project

-# property-replacer
+## property-replacer

-property-replacer is a small C++ program that loads a Java formatted properties file, reads stdin, replacing any `#{property.name}` variables with values from the properties file
+property-replacer is a small C++ program that loads a Java formatted properties file, reads stdin, replacing any ...

+`#{property.name}`

+... variables with values from the properties file

 # Platforms

-This has only been built / tested on Ubuntu 16.04.03 LTS
+This has only been built / tested on Ubuntu 16.04.03 LTS using g++, but should be easily ported.

 # Known Issues

-The code to parse and load the Java formatted properties file doesn't hand unicode escape sequences (`\u003d') or escaped equals (`\\=`), etc.
+The code to parse and load the Java formatted properties file doesn't handle ...

+unicode escape sequences (`\u003d') escaped equals (`\\=`) multi-line values

+Keys with spaces will be trimmed.

 # Building the code

-Clone the repo and the run ...
+Clone the repo and run ...

     ./build.sh